Three Part Guide

 Niantic’s communication has improved tenfold.
 While not perfect, they clearly have made an effort to let players know what is going on.
 Changes to the game are announced in an in-game "News" section.
 Events and raid boss rotations have a set end and start time.
 When something is broken, there usually is a tweet about it.
 In addition, they are listening to the players.
 Many of the improvements listed above are things that players have asked for.

 But there are still going to be “Niantic” type moments.
-The dodge glitch that existed when you first quit is still present, PvP and trading have no ETA, and much is still unknown about EX raids.
+The dodge glitch that existed when you first quit is still present, bugs during event switches are very common, and much is still unknown about the future of EX raids.
 It’s so much better than it was, but they still have room to grow.

 You have found your way back to a much more polished game than the one you left.
 Many new features have been added, and the social aspect of the game is better than it ever was.
 Enjoy playing again, and GamePress will be here for your questions!